OWASP/SecureTea-Project/README.md

 [![Telegram](https://img.shields.io/badge/chat%20on-telegram-blue.svg)](https://t.me/joinchat/Az5yZxQg7Djs-UZWKKCRVQ)
 ![Version](https://img.shields.io/badge/version-1.1-orange.svg)

-Small IoT (Internet of Things) to notify users via Twitter, whenever someone accesses their laptop.
+Small IoT (Internet of Things) to notify users (via various communication mechanisms), whenever someone accesses their laptop.
 This application uses the touchpad/mouse/wireless mouse to determine activity and is developed in Python and tested on Linux.

 The purpose of this application is to warn the user (via various communication mechanisms) whenever their laptop accessed.